rajkumawat01/pccoemechanicaldepartment.io/README.md

 Instructions for everyone
 1. Fork this repository.

-2. Upload(PUSH) the folder from you computer which contain all the webpages related to your assigned tab.
+2. Upload(PUSH) the folder from you computer which contain all the webpages related to your assigned tab on forked repo

 3. Folder name should be same as your assigned tab name (no white spaces allowed, use underscore instead of whitespace).